-Of course, you have to have an empty inbox to build on.
-First, if you haven’t had a clean inbox in years, I suggest declaring email bankruptcy.
+To get started, you need to have an empty inbox.
+If you haven’t had a clean inbox in years, I suggest declaring email bankruptcy.

 How to Declare Email Bankruptcy